-Florida Attorney General Ashley Moody in Texas (July 17, 2021).
+Florida Attorney General Ashley Moody traveled with Gov. Ron DeSantis to Texas on July 17, 2021, to highlight the immigration issue.
 Credit: Screenshot, KXAN News.

 Florida’s share of a massive settlement with an opioid manufacturer and distributors accused of contributing to the addiction epidemic could amount to $1.6 billion, according to details released by state Attorney General Ashley Moody.